Coolest Homemade Flintstone Costume Ideas

 When my baby daughter was born she had lots of hair and I kept a bow in the top of her hair.
 She was forever being referred to as Pebbles so the first Halloween that she was old enough it was time to dress her as Pebbles and it was only natural that her four year old brother be Bamm-Bamm.
-When we were invited to a Family Halloween party we talked Dad into wearing a Fred Flinstone costume too.
-AND big sis wanted in so she chose the name "Pebbleina".
+When we were invited to a Family Halloween party we talked Dad into wearing a Fred Flintstone costume too.
+AND big sis wanted in so she chose the name “Pebbleina”.

-1. Fred – I am not a sewer so I used a bit of Wonder-Under.
+I am not a sewer so I used a bit of Wonder-Under.
 I bought a bright orange queen flat sheet, ironed the edges together (after measuring around) with the seam tape.
-I bought a big bundle of black felt in the ‘extras’ bin at Wal-Mart and cut triangles and ironed them on.
+Then, I bought a big bundle of black felt in the ‘extras’ bin at Wal-Mart and cut triangles and ironed them on.
 I had an old cotton blue nightgown that I cut the tie out and yes seam taped it on!!

-2. Pebbles and Pebbleina – bought sheer animal print material, my mother-in-law sewed it down one side and we tied it in a knot over one shoulder, just that simple.
+I bought sheer animal print material, my mother-in-law sewed it down one side and we tied it in a knot over one shoulder, just that simple.
 Pebbles wore a black onesie underneath with a dog bone tied in her hair and Pebbleina wore a brown linen dress under hers with a dog bone tied in her hair.
 Both got red hairspray dye, the baby had pink tinted hair for a week!

-3. Bamm-Bamm – I bought a brown pillowcase and cut out an arm hole and head hole and then cut more spots from the felt that I attached with the seam tape.
+I bought a brown pillowcase and cut out an arm hole and head hole and then cut more spots from the felt that I attached with the seam tape.
 He also carried a large dog rawhide bone.
 He was the hit of the little town carnival!!
 Of course everyone’s costume was cut jagged on the bottom.